-- 4. Submit copies of I-20 Forms from all U.S. institutions previously attended (if applicable). - 5.
-Submit a copy of visa, and unexpired I-94 Form.
+- Submit copies of I-20 Forms from all U.S. institutions previously attended (if applicable). - Submit a copy of a visa and an unexpired I-94 Form.

 For more information please visit our international webpage at www.bloomfield.edu/international.